Better-Than-Updates-MC/.github/profile/README.md

 Better Than Wolves was created by FlowerChild and its code was released under the CC BY 4.0 license.
 Minecraft and its code are a registered copyright of Mojang Studios.

-Better Than Updates is not associated with or endorsed by FlowerChild, Mojang Studios or Microsoft.
+Better Than Updates is not associated with or endorsed by The Minecraft Forge team, FlowerChild, Mojang Studios or Microsoft.

-Better Than Updates and its contributors will never be intentionally distribute code or other intellectual property belonging to FlowerChild or Microsoft with or without permission.
+Better Than Updates and its contributors will never be intentionally distribute code or other intellectual property belonging to Mojang Studios or Microsoft, with or without permission.